http://www.kent.ac.uk

 • NMR relaxation,

-• NMR cryoporometry (figure 2),
+• NMR Cryoporometry (NMRC), (figure 2, 3),

-• NMR diffusion in a magnetic gradient,
+• NMR diffusion in a magnetic gradient (Static or Pulsed),

 • Neutron Diffraction (NS),

-• Small Angle Neutron Scattering (SANS) (figure 3),
+• Small Angle Neutron Scattering (SANS),

-• Quasi-Elastic Neutron Scattering (QENS)
+• Quaasi-Elastic Neutron Scattering (QENS),

 • N2 Gas Adsorption,